-A. Preliminary and Quarterfinal Regional Games:

-1) The Preliminary and Quarterfinal game of the Regional tournament are financially independent.
-The host school shall pay all local expenses and issue checks to game officials.
+- A. All Quarterfinal Regional games (1A/2A and 3A/4A) are financially independent from the IHSA.
+All local expenses, including the cost of the officials, will be paid by the host school.
 If admission is charged, the host school will receive 100 percent of the gate receipts.
-IHSA will reimburse the school for the cost of the game officials.

-B. Semifinal and Final Regional Games:

-1) Host school shall pay all local expenses and issue checks to game officials.
-The host school shall receive a flat fee of \$550.00 for hosting the semifinal and final game of regionals, the cost of the game officials and retain 20% of net income.
+The IHSA will reimburse the school for the cost of the game officials.
+In the Semifinal and Final Regional games, the host school shall pay for all local expenses and issue checks to game officials from money generated by gate receipts.
+The host school shall receive a quarantee of \$550.00 and shall be reimbursed the cost of officials.
+The host school shall retain 20% of net income and submit remainder to the IHSA.
+In the event of a negative balance, the host school shall be reimbursed for the entire deficit.
+If admission is not charged, the host school shall forfeit the guarantee. - B. In the Sectional tournament, the host school shall pay for all local expenses and issue checks to game officials from money generated by gate receipts.
+Each host school shall receive a host guarantee of \$560.00 and shall be reimbursed the cost of officials.
+The host school shall retain 20% of net income and submit remainder to the IHSA.
+In the event of a negative balance, the host school shall be reimbursed for the entire deficit.
+If admission is not charged, the host school shall forfeit the guarantee. - C. In the Super-Sectional tournament, the host school shall pay for all local expenses and issue checks to game officials from money generated by gate receipts.
+Each host school shall receive a guarantee of \$200.00 and shall be reimbursed the cost of officials.
+The host school shall retain 20% of net income and submit remainder to the IHSA.
+In the event of a negative balance, the host school shall be reimbursed for the entire deficit.
 If admission is not charged, the host school shall forfeit the guarantee.

-C. Sectional Tournaments:

-1) Host school shall pay for all local expenses and issue checks to the game officials.
-Host school shall receive a flat fee of \$560.00 for hosting the sectional games, the cost of game officials and retain 20% of net income.
-If admission is not charged, the host school shall forfeit the host guarantee.

-D. Super-Sectional Tournaments:

-1) Host school shall pay for all local expenses and issue checks to the game officials.
-Host school shall receive a \$200.00 host guarantee, the cost of the game officials and retain 20% of the net income.
-If admission is not charged, the host shall forfeit the guarantee.

-E. Admission Prices (1A, 2A, 3A, 4A):

-- 1) Regional, \$4.00 per session (if admission is charged)
+D. Admission Prices (1A/2A and 3A/4A):1.
+Regional - \$4.00 per session (if

+- admission is charged)

-- 2) Sectional, \$5.00 per session
+- 2 Sectional \$5.00 per session

-- 3) Super Sectional, \$5.00 per session
+- 3. Super-Sectional \$5.00 per session

-- 4) State Final, \$6.00 per session
+- 4. State Final \$6.00 per session

-- 5) Baby in Arms Free Admission to all Tournament Levels of Competition
+- 5. Baby in Arms Free Admission to all tournament levels of competition